Disposing of information

-Regular authorised disposal will reduce the costs of storing and managing information and records no longer required for business purposes.
+Regular authorised disposal will reduce the costs of storing and managing information and records no longer required for business or other purposes.

-Disposal of a Commonwealth record according to the Archives Act 1983 may mean:
+Disposal of a Commonwealth record according to the Archives Act 1983 means:

 - its destruction

-- the transfer of its custody or ownership
+- the transfer of its custody or ownership, or

 - damage or alteration

-This includes the physical destruction of paper records, the deletion of data from business systems, the transfer of records to another agency as the result of machinery of government change, or the transfer of records to the National Archives of Australia.
+This includes the physical destruction of paper records; deleting email, documents or other data from business systems; the transfer of records to another agency as the result of machinery of government changes; or transfer to the National Archives.

-Under Section 24 of the Archives Act 1983 disposal of records can take place without breaching the Act if it is:
+Under Section 24 of the Archives Act 1983 disposal of records can take place if it is:

 - approved by the National Archives

-Section 26 of the Archives Act 1983 refers to a particular category of Commonwealth records that are over 15 years.
-These records may not be altered or added to without authorisation from the National Archives.
+Section 26 of the Archives Act 1983 prohibits altering records that are over 15 years old without authorisation from the National Archives.